AndreaMercatanti/AndreaMercatanti.github.io/index.md

 # Publications
 [comment]: <> (## Peer-reviewed Articles)
+- **A joint Bayesian framework for causal inference and bipartite matching for record linkage**.
+(2021) with S. Guha and J. Reiter. _Bayesian Analysis_.
+Forthcoming.
 - **Evaluation of language training programs in Luxembourg using Principal Stratification**. with M. Bia and A. Flores-Lagunes. _Observational Studies_.
 Forthcoming.
 - **Assessing Causal Effects in a longitudinal observational study with “truncated” outcomes due to unemployment and nonignorable missing data**.
 (2021) with M. Bia and A. Mattei. _Journal of Business and Economic Statistics_.
 Published online: <a href="https://doi.org/10.1080/07350015.2020.1862672" style="font-weight:normal">https://doi.org/10.1080/07350015.2020.1862672</a>.
 - **A Regression Discontinuity Design for ordinal running variables: evaluating Central Bank purchases of corporate bonds**.
 (2021) with F. Li, T. Makinen, and A. Silvestrini. _The Annals of Applied Statistics_.
 Vol. 15.